fsharp/fslang-spec/spec/introduction.md

 Most statically-typed languages require that you specify type information for a function declaration.
 However, F# typically infers this type information for you.
 This process is referred to as *type inference*.

 From the function signature, F# knows that `square` takes a single parameter named `x` and that the function returns `x * x`.
-The last thing evaluated in an F# function body is the return value; hence there is no “return” keyword here.
+The last thing evaluated in an F# function body is the return value; hence there is no "return" keyword here.
 Many primitive types support the multiplication (*) operator (such as `byte`, `uint64`, and `double`); however, for arithmetic operations, F# infers the type `int` (a signed 32-bit integer) by default.

 Although F# can typically infer types on your behalf, occasionally you must provide explicit type annotations in F# code.
 For example, the following code uses a type annotation for one of the parameters to tell the compiler the type of the input.

     > let concat (x : string) y = x + y;;
     val concat : string -> string -> string

-Because x is stated to be of type `string`, and the only version of the `+` operator that accepts a left-hand argument of type `string` also takes a `string` as the right-hand argument, the F# compiler infers that the parameter `y` must also be a string.
+Because `x` is stated to be of type `string`, and the only version of the `+` operator that accepts a left-hand argument of type `string` also takes a `string` as the right-hand argument, the F# compiler infers that the parameter `y` must also be a string.
 Thus, the result of `x + y` is the concatenation of the strings.
 Without the type annotation, the F# compiler would not have known which version of the `+` operator was intended and would have assumed `int` data by default.

 The process of type inference also applies *automatic generalization* to declarations.
-This automatically makes code generic when possible, which means the code can be used on many types of data.
+This automatically makes code *generic* when possible, which means the code can be used on many types of data.
 For example, the following code defines a function that returns a new tuple in which the two values are swapped:

     > let swap (x, y) = (y, x);;
     val swap : 'a * 'b -> 'b * 'a